nearform/aws-elb-container/README.md

 __[nscale]__ is an open toolkit supporting configuration, build and deployment of connected container sets. __nscale__ is ideally used to support the development and operation of __microservice__ based systems.

-# Amazon ELB Container
+# Amazon Elastic Load Balancer Container
-Manages the creation, deployment, linking and unlinking of the Amazon ELB for __nscale__.
+Manages the creation, deployment, linking and unlinking of an Amazon Elastic Load Balancer for __nscale__.
 The aws-elb-container is used internally by __nscale__, see __nscale__'s [documentation] for information on how to deploy using Amazon Web Services as the target platform.